arikkert/ceph/README.md

 Other variables:
-    *domain*	# the domain of the used hosts, here *mydomain* *timezone*  # the timezone on ceph servers and client, e.g. Europe/Amsterdam
+    *domain*	# the domain of the used hosts, here *mydomain* *timezone*  # the timezone on ceph servers and client, e.g. *Europe/Amsterdam*

-files/password.txt contains the dashboard password I choosed.
+*files/password.txt* contains the dashboard password I choosed.
 I used ansible-vault to encrypt it.
-Just replace it by your on password, ansible-vault encrypted or plain txt
+Just replace it by your own password, ansible-vault encrypted or plain txt

 Testing
 -------